The Orion Songbook

-The Orion Songbook is the debut full-length album by Frontier Ruckus, released November 6, 2008.
+The Orion Songbook is the debut album by Frontier Ruckus, released on November 6, 2008.
+Pronounced (/ˈɒriən/ ORR-ee-ən), the title is a reference to the Michigan town of Lake Orion in northern Metro Detroit.

 Reception

 The album received positive reviews, with Allmusic stating that it is "about as good a debut as a band can hope for."
 Crawdaddy! praised the album's musical and lyrical landscapes, marked by the "desolate beauty of Matthew Milia's poetry and the quiet intensity the band brings to every note it plays."
 The album received similar applause from Under the Radar regarding the interplay of musicality and language, described as "white-hot folk music" paired with "dank and smart turns of phrase."
 Hear/Say called The Orion Songbook "the year's best alt-country album," establishing the band as a "formidable outfit with a sound to reckon with and an easy confidence to match."
 Likewise, Metro Times stated that the album "establishes the group as already one of the very best sounds to come out of Michigan this entire decade."
 Inland Empire Weekly commended the record for its consideration of memory "without the cloying nostalgia or self-consciousness that derails so many attempts to turn back the clock to allegedly purer times," going on to state: "...by looking the present straight in the eye, Milia’s created something timeless."

 Adult Swim used "Dark Autumn Hour" for four ads in their well-known series of bumps, first airing in September 2011.